 - Open the browser and go to Safari menu.
 Select Preferences in the drop-down list

-- Once the Preferences screen appears, hit the Privacy tab at the top.
-Find the option that says Remove All Website Data and click on it
+- Go back to the Safari Preferences and hit the Privacy tab at the top.
+Find the option that says Manage Website Data and click on it.

-- The system will display a confirmation dialog that also includes a brief description of what the reset does.
-Specifically, you may be logged out of some services and encounter other changes of website behavior after the procedure.
-If you’re okay with that, go ahead and click the Remove Now button
+- The browser will display a follow-up screen listing the websites that have stored data about your Internet activities.
+This dialog additionally includes a brief description of what the removal does: you may be logged out of some services and encounter other changes of website behavior after the procedure.
+If you’re okay with that, go ahead and click on the Remove All button.

-- Open Chrome, click the More (⁝) icon in the top right-hand part of the window, and select Settings in the drop-down
+- Open Chrome, click the Customize and control Google Chrome (⁝) icon in the top right-hand part of the window, and select Settings in the drop-down

 - When on the Settings pane, select Advanced

 - Scroll down to the Reset settings section.
-Under the Restore settings to their original defaults option, click the Reset settings button

 - Confirm the Chrome reset on a dialog that will pop up.
 When the procedure is completed, relaunch the browser and check it for malware activity.